 6mm Heat Mitts

 Hold onto your heat.
 These mitts use a closed-cell neoprene featuring gas-filled microbubbles for maximum warmth.
 The interior surface of palm and fingers are lined with Titanium Slick Skin (TSS).
 TSS is warmer, has a faster drying time, and no stink!
 Minimal water seeps between you and the mitt, providing an excellent seal when mated up against drysuit seals.
-Our top-of-the-line mitt.

 ABOUT 6mm Heat Mitts